 Lincolnshire FA are another regular at the Ibercup Estoril, having sent their groups of referees for many editions since 2013.

 Liverpool FA was one of the first ever County FAs of England to take part to events organised by “Referee Abroad”.
 They started sending their group of up-and-coming referees to various editions of the Ibercup in 2012, and have continued ever since.
 In addition to this their own Gordon Johnson, has been an important figure in the development of the same tournaments, acting as Referee Manager during many editions, in both Spain and Portugal.

-Manchester FA started cooperating with “Tournaments Abroad” in 2014 by sending their first group of young promising officials to the Ibercup Estoril.
+Manchester FA started cooperating with “Referee Abroad” in 2014 by sending their first group of young promising officials to the Ibercup Estoril.
 They came back to the same tournament in 2015.
 In 2016 they instead partecipated to the the 2nd edition of the Paris World Cup.

-North Riding are a relatively new-comer to “Tournaments Abroad”, having attended their first Ibercup Estoril only in 2015.
+North Riding are a relatively new-comer to “Referee Abroad”, having attended their first Ibercup Estoril only in 2015.
 In 2016 they decided to come back with another group of young officials.
 One of their coaches also partecipated to the 2016 edition of the Paris World Cup.
 We look forward to working with them for many years in the future.

-West Riding FA are among the first ever County FAs from England to have started working with “Tournaments Abroad”.
+West Riding FA are among the first ever County FAs from England to have started working with “Referee Abroad”.
 Thanks to their commitment and involvement to referee development, they are known as the “real veterans” of the Ibercup Estoril, having attended every year since 2011.
 A cooperation that started under then RDO Robert Madley (an ex-Premier League referee), and continued with great success with his successors Steve Rhodes and Mark Haywood.

-The National FA of Slovakia started working with “Tournaments Abroad” in 2016, thanks to the work of UEFA referee observers Jozef Marko and Vladimir Medved who were able to arrange a national group of young and promising officials, one from every region, to attend the 2nd edition of the Paris World Cup.
+The National FA of Slovakia started working with “Referee Abroad” in 2016, thanks to the work of UEFA referee observers Jozef Marko and Vladimir Medved who were able to arrange a national group of young and promising officials, one from every region, to attend the 2nd edition of the Paris World Cup.
 The level of refereeing was excellent and the officials were rewarded with games in the later stages of the competition.

 Slovak referees to Paris (in slovakian only)